Notes on the Geography of Germany: Speyer Cathedral

 From west to east.

 Once again, the west end.
-Renovation work never ends.
+Restoration work never ends.

 Iconography for all.

-As consecrated in 1961, the roof was flat and wood.
-Thirty years later, Henry IV ordered that the nave be raised five meters and the roof replaced with vaulting.
+As consecrated in 1061, the roof was flat wooden boards.
+Thirty years later, Henry IV ordered the nave to be raised five meters and the boards replaced with vaulting.

 There are only six vaults in the nave, but each one spans two bays.
 Call it "double-bay vaulting."